cproctor/qualitative-coding/README.md

   files.
 This may be relative to `settings.yaml` or absolute.
 Similarly, specify directories for `codes_dir` `logs_dir`, `memos_dir`, and the YAML file where you want to store your codebook.
 Unless you're particular, the default settings are fine.
-- Run `qc init --prepare_corpus --prepare_codes --coder yourname`.
+- Run `qc init --prepare-corpus --prepare-codes --coder yourname`.
 This will hard-wrap all the text in your corpus at 80 characters and create blank coding files.